johanvanhelden/dockerhero/readme.md

 Next, ssh into to workspace image, and simply run: `$ artisan dump-server` and start dumping to your heart's content.

 ### Remote Xdebug
 It is possible to remotely debug your code using an IDE.
+You would have to set up your IDE to use port 9005.
+And you would have to properly map your local path to Dockerhero (the project root is always `/var/www/projects` in Dockerhero).

-This is a working config for VSCode:
+For example, this is a working config for VSCode:
 ```
 {
     "name": "Listen for XDebug",